Abdusshh/newsletter-app-workflow/blog/blog.md

 };
 ```

-**Key Points:**

-- **Validation**: Ensures email and frequency are provided and valid.
-- **Frequency Handling**: Converts frequency to a numerical value.
-- **Workflow Initiation**: Enqueues the workflow using Upstash QStash.

-## Unsubscribe API Route
+### Unsubscribe API Route

-Handles unsubscription requests and removes the user from Redis.
+Since we have a subscription route, we need an unsubscribe route as well.
+When a request is made, we'll check if the user is subscribed and remove their data from Redis.
+We'll also send a confirmation email.

+Here's the `/api/unsubscribe/route.ts` file:

 ```typescript title="src/app/api/unsubscribe/route.ts"
 import { NextRequest, NextResponse } from "next/server";